-Coercive Control is a form of domestic violence that involves a pattern of behaviour over time which has the cumulative effect of denying victims their autonomy and independence.
+Coercive Control is a form of domestic violence that involves a pattern of behaviour over time aimed at dominating or controlling the victim, which has the cumulative effect of denying victims their autonomy and independence.
 Coercive control, also commonly referred to as narcissistic abuse, is at the core of domestic and family violence.
 It is a pattern of deliberate behaviours perpetrated by the narcissist against a victim to create a climate of fear, isolation, intimidation and humiliation.
 The pattern of behaviour commonly escalates over time, usually when the perpetrator loses control of the victim, after separation occurs.

 Coercive control may encapsulate physical abuse, sexual abuse, psychological abuse or financial abuse.
 Often one act of coercive control might seem harmless to a bystander.
 This is the insidious nature of coercive control and narcissistic abuse.
 Only when one views the pattern of behaviour over time does it become clear to an onlooker that the person is a victim of coercive control.
 The common thread between the patterns of behaviour that constitutes coercive control is that the perpetrator seeks to control the victim.